Meet Our Staff

-Andrea is a clinical intern at Clark University Counseling and Wellness Center studying for her Doctorate in Clinical Psychology at the Massachusetts School of Professional Psychology (MSPP).
-She received her undergraduate degree from Clark University and her Master’s Degree and CAGS in Rehabilitation Counseling from Assumption College in May 2011.
+Andrea is a clinical intern at Clark University Counseling and Wellness Center studying for her Masters in Counseling Psychology at the Massachusetts School of Professional Psychology (MSPP).
+She received her undergraduate degree from Clark University and her Master’s Degree and CAGS in Rehabilitation Counseling from Assumption College.
 She is a Certified Rehabilitation Counselor.
-Andrea has experience in different settings including high schools, hospitals and mental health clinics.
-She has worked with both adolescents and adults who experience a variety of mental health issues including depression, anxiety, substance abuse, and disability related issues.
-Areas of clinical interest include working with clients on interpersonal relationships, substance abuse, anxiety and family systems.
-Andrea utilizes a variety of treatment modalities including, Psychodynamic and Humanistic therapy, and skill building techniques.
+Andrea has experience working with clients in different settings including high schools, hospitals and mental health clinics.
+Areas of clinical interest include working with clients on interpersonal relationships, substance abuse, depression, anxiety and family systems.
+Andrea utilizes a variety of treatment modalities including, Psychodynamic and Humanistic therapy, Mindfulness, meditation and skill building techniques.